m-tabarik/Key-Logger/README.md

 In index.php it checks for file extension, file size and upload it to the destination.

 Contact me on linkedin: https://www.linkedin.com/in/mtabarikasif/

+Upcoming Updates:
+ 1. Work around windows defender.
+ 2. An app for both android and ios.
+ 3. A steganographic file to execute the logger on a victim device.
+ 4. Test features to check organizatinal security.
+ 5. You can always recommend any other feature that's helpful in reviewing organizational security.

+**This project is only for educational purposes and test cases.
+I do not recommend any activity without the organizational consent**